burrsutter/docker_tutorial/readme.md

     ![Alt text](/screenshots/docker_run_it_p_8080_8080.png?raw=true "docker run -it -p 8080:8080 centos/wildfly")

-    Now, if you remember the IP address (from `boot2docker ip`) you can use your favorite browser to hit the server
+    Now, if you remember the IP address you can use your favorite browser to hit the server.
+    If you forgot to make note of your IP address earlier, you can open another session into boot2docker.
+Just go back to the Windows Start menu and select `Boot2Docker Start`.

     ![Alt text](/screenshots/browser_wildfly.png?raw=true "http://192.168.59.103:8080")